stedomedo/buchstabenring/README.md

 A vocabulary is filtered by letter-bigrams that serve as some kind of index to extract candidate words that can be created within the ring.
 Those candidates are then combined and checked for the remaining rules by the puzzle.
+Multiple puzzles can be solved in one run to save on loading time for the vocabulary.

 ### Solution with simple vocabulary

 If you have a German vocabulary file at hand, this one is quick and simple.
 I used a parsed ispell dictionary, which is pretty old but serves the purpose.
+Not all published puzzles can be solved with this vocabular, so if you have a newer/better one that'll be perfect.
-Plural forms or conjugated verbs may be in the list of solutions and you will need to filter out those manually.
+Also, plural forms or conjugated verbs may be in the list of solutions and you will need to filter out those manually.

 ```
 usage: buchstabenring.py [-h] [-w FILE] STR [STR ...]